-- 5.5.1 When an area control or a flight information centre decides that an aircraft is in the uncertainty or the alert phase, it shall, when practicable, advise the operator prior to notifying the rescue coordination centre. - 5.5.2 All information notified to the rescue coordination centre by an area control or flight information centre shall, whenever practicable, also be communicated, without delay, to the operator.
+When an area control or a flight information centre decides that an aircraft is in the uncertainty or 5.5.1 the alert phase, it shall, when practicable, advise the operator prior to notifying the rescue coordination centre.

+[Note: If an aircraft is in the distress phase, the rescue coordination centre has to be notified immediately in accordance with 5.2.1.]

+5.5.2 All information notified to the rescue coordination centre by an area control or flight information centre shall, whenever practicable, also be communicated, without delay, to the operator.